-At September 30, 2005, the Company had three share-based employee compensation plans (see Note 3).
+At December 31, 2005, the Company had three share-based employee compensation plans (see Note 6).
 The Company grants share options for a fixed number of shares to employees and certain other individuals with exercise prices as determined by the Board of Directors at the dates of grant.
-Prior to June 3, 2005, the Company had accounted for grants under those plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by FASB Statement No. 123, Accounting for Stock-Based Compensation, and as such compensation cost has not been recognized on those grants.
-Effective July 1, 2005, the company adopted the fair value recognition provisions of FASB Statement No. 123(R), Share-Based Payment, using the modified-prospective-transition method.
-Under this transition method, compensation cost recognized by the Company beginning July 1, 2005 includes: (a) compensation cost for all share-based payments granted between June 3, 2005, the date the Company filed its Form S-1 registration statement with the Securities and Exchange Commission, and July 1, 2005, but not yet vested as of July 1, 2005, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to July 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
-As permitted under the modified prospective transition guidelines of Statement No. 123(R), results for prior periods have not been restated.
-No share-based employee compensation cost was recognized in the Statement of Operations for the three months ended September 30, 2004.
+Prior to June 3, 2005, the Company had accounted for grants under those plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by FASB Statement No. 123, Accounting for Stock-Based Compensation ("Statement 123"), and as such compensation cost has not been recognized on those grants.
+Effective July 1, 2005, the Company adopted the fair value recognition provisions of FASB Statement No. 123(R), Share-Based Payment ("Statement 123(R)"), using the modified-prospective-transition method.
+Under this transition method, compensation cost recognized by the Company beginning July 1, 2005 includes: (a) compensation cost for all share-based payments granted between June 3, 2005, the date the Company filed its Registration Statement on Form S-1 registration statement with the Securities and Exchange Commission, and July 1, 2005, but not yet vested as of July 1, 2005, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to July 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R), results for prior periods have not been restated.